kolinger/ftp-deploy/readme.md

 What it can do?
 - Deploy local files to remote FTP(S) server efficiently.
 Only changed files are uploaded.
 Files are compared by contents - hash (not by date or size).
-- Exclude unnecessary or unwanted files
+- Exclude unnecessary or unwanted files.
-- Purge specific directories (cache, logs, ...)
+- Purge specific directories (cache, logs, ...).
-- Run local commands before/after deploy
+- Run local commands before/after deploy.
-- Prepare Composer dependencies where dev dependencies are excluded
+- Prepare Composer dependencies where dev dependencies are excluded.

 Main use of this tool is for public web hosting services where only FTP(S) is available and no other protocol can be used.
 But it's also useful for private servers since FTPS is more efficient than other transfer protocols.

 What it can't do?
-- I can't do anything other than synchronize local files to remote FTP(S)
+- It can't do anything other than synchronize local files to remote FTP(S) server.
 - It can't do two-way sync, reverse sync, ...
-- It can't use any other protocols (SFTP, SCP, ...)
+- It can't use any other protocols (SFTP, SCP, ...).

 Limitations
 - All developers sharing access need to use this tool in order to make differential sync work properly.
 This tool